LBHackney-IT/repairs-hub-frontend/README.md

 ### Environment variables

-Create a `.env` file.
-You will need to grab several secrets from the team to include.
+Create the following files to store local secrets (which are gitignored):

+- `.env`
+- `.env.local`
+- `.env.test.local`

+Add variables based on comments in the committed .env files.
+Most of the important values to be assigned to these are found within AWS Parameter store for the development account.
+Ask a team member if unsure.

-If you need to add or change a variable, first see the 'Managing environment variables' section, below.
+If you need to add or change a variable on CI or a deployed environment, first see the 'Managing environment variables' section, below.

 ### Authentication